ZhouHeng112/ZhouHeng112.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Welcome to my academic homepage!
 I am Zhou Heng, currently working as a research assistant at Southern University of Science and Technology.
-My research focuses on vital sign signal recognition and deep learning techniques.
-I am passionate about advancing these fields and constantly strive to improve my research skills.
-While I aspire to publish more papers in respected journals, I remain humble and open to learning from others, hoping to contribute meaningfully to the academic community.
+My research focuses primarily on graph neural networks, self-supervised learning, federated learning, signal processing, and IoT engineering.
+I am dedicated to addressing complex real-world problems through the intersection of these fields, such as facial pose estimation and fine-grained vital sign reconstruction.